omar-h-omar/ENG1-Dragonite-Assessment-2.github.io/README.md

 In Dragon Boat Z, the player competes against 6 AI opponents, racing their dragon boats across 3 legs to achieve the fastest time to cross the finish line.

+Upon starting the game, The player can choose to start a new game or load a previous one.
-Upon starting the game, the player selects 1 of 7 boats as their boat that they would like to race with.
+When starting a new game, players can set the difficulty.
+After which, the player selects 1 of 7 boats as their boat that they would like to race with.
 Every boat has 4 statistics with each boat having a different distribution of these statistics.

 ## Boat Statistics